 Elsevier eBook on VitalSource - Access Card

-Focus on the most important information about how to safely and compassionately care for patients who need ventilator support.
-Corresponding to the chapters in Pilbeam's Mechanical Ventilation, 7th Edition, this workbook is an easy-to-use guide to help you prepare for your credentialing exams.
+Help your students focus on the most important information about how to safely and compassionately care for patients who need ventilator support.
+Corresponding to the chapters in Pilbeam's Mechanical Ventilation, 7th Edition, this workbook is an easy-to-use guide to help students prepare for their credentialing exams.
 It includes a wide range of exercises, crossword puzzles, critical thinking questions, NBRC-style multiple-choice questions, case studies, waveform analysis, ventilation data analysis, and fill-in-the-blank and short-answer activities.

 - Close correlation with the Pilbeam's main text supports learning from the textbook.

 - Wide variety of learning exercises — including crossword puzzles, NBRC-style questions, case study exercises, waveform analysis, ventilation date analyses, and numerous question formats — helps students assess their knowledge and practice areas of weakness.